taskcontrols/py-taskcontrol/README.md

 It provides a simple decorator called `workflow` that takes the name, task_instance, task_order, shared, before, after arguments to set up the named workflow controls.

-It also provides methods to create a plugin and work with tasks as a module and/or pre-created ordered task list
+It also provides methods to create a plugin and work with tasks as a module and/or pre-created ordered task list.

 # Installation